 In 2015, her screenplay SATTAR placed in the top 50 of the Nicholl Screenwriting Competition, administered by the Academy of Motion Picture Arts and Sciences among more than 7,400 entries.
 In 2016, she was named an Official Artist of the New York Television Festival and a semifinalist in the Works for Progress Initiative for scripts that inspire social change.
 Her short film CAST THE FIRST STONE was an Official Selection of the 2017 California Women's Film Festival.
 She is the writer of MR. HALL’S INTERVIEW, a short film lauded in Fortune Magazine as a film that "everyone who works should see."

-In addition to filmmaking, Kafia is a visual artist with works on display as part of private collections; for Firelight Foundation’s Cradles Project; and They Reminisce Over You: We Are Troy Davis, an art show drawing attention to racial disparities in the legal system.
-She was featured in McKenna Museum of Art's inaugural Online Digital Display.
+Kafia is also a visual artist with works on display as part of private collections; for Firelight Foundation’s Cradles Project; and They Reminisce Over You: We Are Troy Davis, an art show drawing attention to racial disparities in the legal system.
+She was featured in McKenna Museum of African American Art's inaugural Online Digital Display.